hpaluch-pil/sidekiq-app/README.md

 File.open(".session.key", "w") {|f| f.write(SecureRandom.hex(32)) }
 # enter "quit" to quit IRB
 ```
-You can look into `.session.key` file - it will contain just one long hex string.
+You can look into `.session.key` file - it should contain just one long hex string.

 Now run in one terminal Sidekiq Worker (it will process Enqueued jobs):
 ```bash